-- as an individual and collective item of consumption that certainly competes, in terms of allocation of resources, with other possible items of consumption, but that constitutes an end in itself, so that, in a period of economic growth, the drive for its extension and improvement is endless?
+as an investment, as it is assumed by the theory of human capital, to be minimized by reference to the expected return?
+(12) or as an individual and collective item of consumption that, certainly, competes, in terms of allocation of resources, with other possible items of consumption, but that constitutes an end in itself, so that, in a period of economic growth, the drive for its extension and improvement is endless?
 This is the framework in which I place my analysis.